 Your mentor gives you a task, and accompanies you all the way towards its accomplishment.
 Then he checks your work and gives you the next task.
 Upon successful completion of all tasks you will create your web application.
 Learn more about the mentoring process here.

-A really hard-working student will complete the main course in a month, and will immediately be able to start looking for a job.
-On average, one course takes two to three months, if the student works hard enough.
+A really hard-working student will complete the main quest in a month, and will immediately be able to start looking for a job.
+On average, one quest takes two to three months, if the student works hard enough.
 After that your education will not end (actually, the learning process never ends and career development is all about advancing your skills), but at this stage a student can create web applications on his or her own without our help.
 And then it's up to the student to decide if he needs our help in further development or not.

 The only person who can guarantee that is yourself.
 Most programmers were not born in royal families and they have to do everything by themselves to meet their goals.
 If your goal is to become a web developer, we will do everything we can to help you achieve it.
 But if you do not really want to learn and be challenged, even we are powerless to help you.

 The cost of mentorship is the cost of mentor's personal time.
 Instead of spending time with their families, watching TV shows or riding a bike in the park, mentor will spend this time with you.
 And since he is paid for doing it, you can be sure that he will answer any of your questions in time and as detailed as possible.